kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 #### Beta

-- Gather feedback from developers and users.
+- Gather feedback from developers and users, by verifying no reported issues, and no collisions with other features were reported.
 - Feature gate enabled by default.
-- Extend e2e test coverage.
+- Extend e2e test coverage based on feedback and reported issues.

 #### GA

 - Feature gate locked to enabled.
-- At least two releases since beta.
+- At least two releases since beta with no major bugs.
-- Real-world usage confirmed.
+- Real-world usage confirmed - i.e. users are using this feature to reserve HugePages for their ovs-dpdk app.

 #### Deprecation